tfulanchan/academy/docs/credit/CredtAdvisor-6-43.md

 A. Loans for different types, amounts and maturities:

-(Only disclose main lending – on-balance sheet products and there is no need to disclose offbalance sheet products).
+(Only disclose main lending – on-balance sheet products and there is no need to disclose off balance sheet products).

 Example: